New York slave codes

 The New York slave codes were a series of slave codes passed in the Province of New York to regulate slavery.
 The first slave code was passed in 1702, with major expansions passing in 1712 and 1730 in response to slave insurrections.

 1702 slave code

-The 1702 slave code was a 2-page act with six clauses, which were:
+On November 27th, 1702, the 'Act for the Regulating of Slaves' was passed by New York's colonial legislature.
+This act had seven main clauses that: